Assumptions About Women Users

 Our company had to figure out why user adoption was so low with video consultations compared to phone consultations.
 We had a lot of resources invested in developing our own video solution and user satisfaction was significantly higher after a video consultation.

-I was tasked to figure out why and how video wasn't popular utilization and suggest solutions to improve the video utilization.
+However, only 3% off all consultations were done over video.
+I was tasked with 1) figuring out why and how video wasn't a popular utilization and 2) suggesting solutions to improve the video utilization.

 Many assumptions were made by our leadership.
 Among these, the assumption that “women don’t like to use video conferencing when they’re sick” caught my attention as it resonated with comments made by a group of women in a focus group earlier that year.
 I used this assumption as a primary angle to look into the problem.
 Women accounted for almost 2/3 of our users.

-Trust me, I'm sick
+Trust Me, I'm Sick

-Looking into it we found that doctors had greater incentives for offering phone visits than video visits -- the primary reason for this was that video visits were likely to fail due to technical problems.
-Then a visual interaction induced slightly longer lasting interactions and the consultation were paid the same regardless of the time spent.
+Looking into it we found that doctors had greater incentives for offering phone visits than video visits—the primary reason for this was that video visits were likely to fail due to technical problems.
+The secondary reason was that a visual interaction induced slightly longer lasting interactions but the consultation paid the same regardless of the time spent.

-It was necessary to rethink doctor incentives, we couldn't just pay them per consultation or a phone consultation would remain the primary medium.
+Better doctor incentives: It was necessary to rethink doctor incentives—we couldn't just pay them per consultation or a phone consultation would remain the primary medium.

-We also recommended working on a new set of messages targeting women that showed a phone interaction as a primary medium for online visits; this would address women's initial negative perception of a telehealth industry which solely uses teleconferencing allegories to advertise their services.
+Advertise phone consultations: We also recommended working on a new set of messages targeting women that showed a phone interaction as a primary medium for online visits; this would address women's initial negative perception of a telehealth industry which solely uses teleconferencing allegories to advertise their services.

 Bridge the phone experience to the online experience: We also suggested improving mobility between mediums: we had to push people online, so that anyone who calls needs to have an easy way to jump online and have a video consultation.